The structure of exceptional sequences on toric varieties of Picard rank two: Introduction

 \subsection{The classification of {\mes}s}

 {Let

 be the {\em standard rectangle} associated with the pair $(\ell_1,\ell_2)$.
 The sequence given by

-is maximal exceptional with respect to the vertical lexicographical order, and so is any sequence obtained by a global shift, or by shifting the rows of points $(a,b)$ by $(a_b,0)$.
-We refer to these \mes s as {\em vertically trivial}, see also Subsection~\eqref{subsec:TrivMes}.
+is maximal exceptional with respect to the vertical lexicographical order, and so is any sequence obtained by a global shift, or by shifting {each row of points $(\kbb,b)$ independently by some $(a_b,0)$.} We refer to these \mes s as {\em vertically trivial}, see also Subsection~\eqref{subsec:TrivMes}.
 Similarly, there are also horizontally trivial sequences in the product case.
-Composing the well-known helix operator (e.g.~\cite{rudakov}) with lexicographical reordering yields the heLex operator $\helix$, see Subsection~\eqref{subsec:HeLexPC}.}
+Composing the well-known helix operator (e.g.~\cite{rudakov}) with lexicographical reordering yields the heLex operator {$\heLex$}, see Subsection~\eqref{subsec:HeLexPC}.}

 {\bf Theorem {\thHelex} [see Theorems~\ref{thm:HeLexingPC} and~\ref{thm:HeLexing}].} {\em Any vertically orderable \mes\ can be transformed into a vertically trivial \mes\ by applying $\heLex$ at most $\ell_1\ell_2$ times.
 Mutatis mutandis, the statement holds for horizontally \mes s in the product case.}